mpampuch/nextflow-notes/README.md

 Any processes in your pipeline specifying Conda packages will have Docker or Singularity images created on the fly (depending on whether `singularity.enabled` is set or not) and cached for immediate access in subsequent runs.
 These images will be publicly available.
 You can view all container image names with the nextflow inspect command.

+### Seqera Containers Base Definition Files

+In situations where you need custom containers that can't be built using the Seqera Containers platform, it's good to build them using your own custom container definiton files using Wave CLI.
+It's good to use the same base definition that Seqera Containers uses to make their Conda and Pip derived packages work.

+I've added these base definition files for different architectures here: `seqera-containers-definition-files`

 ## Important functions for file attributes and paths